expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ## Installation

 This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
-It is not available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps, although there are some comparable libraries that you may use instead.
+See the [expo-notifications README](https://github.com/expo/expo/tree/master/packages/expo-notifications) for information on how to integrate notifications into bare React Native apps.

 ## API